blackflux/object-scan/README.md

 - Partial key and index wildcard matching, e.g. `mark*` or `[1*]`
 - Infinite nested matches with `**`
 - Simple or-clause for key and index with `{a,b}` and `[{0,1}]`
-- Tree is only traversed once and only unique results are returned.
+- Input is traversed exactly once and only unique results are returned.
 - Full support for escaping
 - Lots of tests to ensure correctness